SolarArbiter/SolarArbiter.github.io/usecases.md

 {: .anchor }
 This document describes Solar Forecast Arbiter use cases and their associated requirements, and Solar Forecast Arbiter framework functional capabilities.

+The Solar Forecast Arbiter is primarily designed to support the evaluation of solar forecasts that are useful for solar forecast users.
+It is not a general purpose weather forecast analysis tool.

 Use cases are grouped into two categories:

 1. [Evaluate forecasts](#evaulatefx).
 These use cases anticipate a framework user whose primary interest is comparing one or more forecasts to data.
 Forecast quantities can include irradiance, power or load, and can vary in lead time, interval and horizon.
 The framework can evaluate deterministic forecasts, event forecasts and probabilistic forecasts.